Adult, Child, & Infant CPR/AED Certification Exam

 /50

-50 Questions – A combination of multiple-choice and true/false, covering essential CPR and AED topics for all ages.
+• 50 Questions – Multiple-choice and true/false, covering essential CPR and AED topics.

-60-Minute Time Limit – No countdown timer, but you must complete the exam within one hour.
+• 60-Minute Time Limit – Complete the exam within one hour.

-Three Attempts – You’ll have up to 3 consecutive tries before taking a review break.
+• Three Attempts – You have up to three consecutive tries before a review break.

-• One Sitting – Plan to complete it in one session.
-There’s no option to pause and return later.
+• One Sitting – You cannot pause and return later.

-• Tech Check – A stable internet connection, a fully charged device, and a quiet space will help ensure a smooth experience.
+• Tech Check – Ensure a stable internet connection and a fully charged device.

-• Think Clearly – You can review and adjust your answers before submitting, but stay confident in your knowledge.
+• Think Clearly – You can review and adjust answers before submitting.

-• Submit with Confidence – Once you’re ready, finalize your exam and lock in your results.
+• Submit with Confidence – Finalize your exam when ready.

 What Happens Next?